opencog/learn/opencog/README.md

-This directory contains C++ code for I/O interfaces.
+This directory contains C++ code for sensory interfaces.
 It follows the directory structure and coding conventions used in other OpenCog/AtomSpace projects.